 Why Does My Vision Go Black When I Stand Up/Stretch?
 Why Do I Get Lightheaded When I Stretch?

 Stretching signals your body to increase blood flow to a certain place.
 Other areas, including your skull, experience less pressure as a result.
 Think of your body as a long, partially inflated balloon that is nearly totally deflated at one end.
 The rest of the balloon becomes somewhat less inflated when some of the air is transferred to the deflated area.
+The muscle fiber is essentially a collection of sacs that expand when blood is added, allowing their geometric arrangement with one another to produce tension.
+Stretching involves the conventional use of one set of muscles to enlarge another artificially.
+A little reduction in blood pressure is what’s to blame for the lightheadedness.
+Your brain eventually adjusts to it, restoring your capacity for rational thought.

 What Causes Dizziness And Lightheadedness When You Stand Up/Stretch